Qbizinc/qbiz-wiki/technology/Spark/InstallSpark.md

 - Small files are the death of Shuffles!

 ## Glossary
-- Wide Operations -- require an exchangev (Shuffle).
+- Wide Operations -- require an exchange (Shuffle).
 - Narrow Operations -- don't require an exchnage (Shuffle).

 ## Physical Plans